inseri-swiss/inseri-swiss/README.md

 This is an issues-only repository.
+inseri core for WordPress is available at https://github.com/inseri-swiss/inseri-core-wp.